-13 Georgy Toloraya.
+&lt;sup>20 Georgy Toloraya.
 The Economic Future of North Korea: Will the Market Rule?
 Korea Economic Institute, Academic Paper Series, Volume 2.
 No 10, December 2007.

-14 A recent World Bank Study indicates that China's PPP values should be reduced by about 40% for 2005 and subsequent years.
+&lt;sup>21 A recent World Bank Study indicates that China's PPP values should be reduced by about 40% for 2005 and subsequent years.
 World Bank.
 2005 International Comparison Program, Preliminary Results, December 17, 2007.

-prices.
-15 According to Global Insight, in market prices, North Korea's GDP in 2007 was an estimated \$15.0 billion compared with \$1,045 billion for South Korea.
+Korea's \$21,868 in PPP values or \$16,200 at market prices.
+According to the Bank of Korea, in market prices, North Korea's GDP in 2006 was an estimated \$25.6 billion compared with \$888 billion for South Korea.
+Global Insight, an econometric consulting firm, estimated North Korea's GDP in 2006 at \$22.9 billion (\$23.9 billion in 2007).
 A remarkable fact is that in the post-Korean War and into the mid-1970s, living standards were higher in North Korea than in either South Korea or China.
 Now, North Korea is far behind its rapidly growing neighbors.

 As shown in Figure 1, growth in estimated real gross domestic product (GDP) in the DPRK was dropped into the negative for most of the 1990s before beginning to recover in 1999.
 In 2004 to 2006, growth has been continuing at about 2%, up slightly from earlier years.
-In 2006, the economy shrank by 1.1%, but in 2007 grew an estimated 2.4%.
-In essence, the economy appears to be expanding moderately but still is below its 1989 level.
+In 2006, the economy shrank by 1.1% and continued to decline in 2007 by an estimated 2.3%.
+In essence, the economy appears to have recovered moderately after the 1990s but has contracted again over 2006-2007.

 It should be noted that various scholars and government officials produce a variety of estimates of North Korean growth rates and GDP.
 Some estimates show gradual recovery, but others argue that real per capita GDP has been stagnant or even declining over the past decade.
 One problem is that estimates of inflation are difficult to obtain and are inherently unreliable.
-The reason is that different sectors of the economy may pay different prices for the same commodity - such as rice.
-It may be sold in an official market for one price, sold in an irregular market for another, or distributed as a ration to certain households basically for free.
+The reason is that households in different sectors of the economy may pay different prices for the same commodities - particularly staples that have been distributed through official channels to some but must be purchased in markets by others.
+Rice, for example, may be sold in an official market for one price, sold in an irregular market for another, or distributed as a ration to certain households basically for free.
 Another problem is that officials who report data often are under pressure to meet certain targets.
 Unlike in the West where data may be "sugar coated" to make them more palatable, in the DPRK, the underlying statistics often are "rubberized."
 They may be stretched or compressed according to official expectations.
-What can be said for certain, however, is that a sizable part of the population lives on the edge of existence.
-In few countries today does a small decline in GDP or summer flooding cause massive starvation and growth stunting as it does in the DPRK.